-Hand-Made Rugs often have that traditional look, with intricately-drawn details and that familiar center medallion design
+Handmade Rugs often have that traditional look, with intricately drawn details with a familiar center medallion design.

 Three Types of Rugs

 There are only three types of rugs: Machine-made rugs, Hand-tufted rugs, and “Hand-woven” or “Hand-knotted” rugs.
 Machine-made rugs are often contemporary in design and color and follow common trends closely.
 Like most mass-produced home furnishings, machine-made rugs are not generally considered to be works of art.